BelmY/webpadlock/local/README.md

 ### Device information (/deviceinfo)

 Return a JWT with information, signed with private key.
-Arbitrary parameters.
+Need at least one URL parameter.
+But it is indifferent.
 For example:

     http://127.0.0.1:3000/deviceinfo?nonce=ggg&timestamp=yyy